codeunion/fundamentals-of-web-development/README.md

 Every student should aim to complete *at least* one project per week.
 If a project isn't on track, there's probably a problem with the project's scope that should be addressed ASAP!
 Ask us for feedback. :)

-### [Code Katas][katas]
+### Exercises

-We'll also release a new collection of **code katas** each week in the [weekly-katas repository][katas].
-A code kata is a small, self-contained exercise designed to complement the concepts you'll need to work on your projects for that week.
-They're named after a common [training technique](http://en.wikipedia.org/wiki/Kata) found in many Japanese martial arts like karate, judo, and aikido.
+A code exercise is a small, self-contained exercise designed to complement the concepts you'll need to work on your projects for that week.

-Most of our katas are designed be completed in less than an hour by someone with appropriate prior knowledge.
-Our goal is preparing these katas is not to ensure that you "get them right," but to establish well-calibrated and productive code→feedback→refactor loop.
+Most of our exercises are designed be completed in less than an hour by someone with appropriate prior knowledge.
+Our goal is preparing these exercises is not to ensure that you "get them right," but to establish well-calibrated and productive code→feedback→refactor loop.

-We *do not* expect students to complete every kata every week, but you should attempt as many as you can.
+We _do not_ expect students to complete every exercise every week, but you should be attempting as many as you can. **Remember**, the top priority is getting feedback from us, even if your code is incomplete.
 They're also perfect for revisiting later.

 ### Group Sessions